 Setagaya Ward Area Guide Hanegi Park

-Hanegi Park is about a 5-minute walk from Umegaoka Station and about a 7-minute walk from Higashimatsubara Station.
+Hanegi Park is about a 5-minute walk from Umegaoka Station and a 7-minute walk from Higashimatsubara Station.
 The park is characterised by its ume (plum) grove, which was originally planted in 1967.

 Find out more about Hanegi Park here on Google maps.